hashgraph/hedera-json-rpc-relay/README.md

 > **_NOTE:_** If you encounter `unauthorized` when pulling image, then ensure you're logged in with `docker login ghcr.io` or use a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to authorize your login.

-By default the relay will be made accessible on port `7546`
+By default the relay will be made accessible on port `7546` and the websocket server - on port `8546`

 #### Request Test